 James had fled to the continent during the years of the Commonwealth and had returned with Charles ll at the time of the restoration of the monarchy.
 He had not expected to become king and had in his years of exile converted to Roman Catholicism.
 He was crowned king of England on 23rd April 1685 but never did take the Scottish Coronation Oath.

 A Catholic King of England

 As a Catholic, many English people resented him even though he was strongly in favour of tolerance for all faiths.
 There were many attempts to stop him from succeeding to the throne.
 The first rebellion against his kingship came as early as June 1685 when the Duke of Monmouth a protestant illegitimate son of Charles ll proclaimed himself king.
-He was defeated by James army at the battle of Sedgemoor in July and executed in the Tower of London within a few days.
-The severity of punishment of the rebels, and the activities of the infamous Judge Jeffreys in hunting them down, further alarmed those fearful of James ll.
+He was defeated by James army at the Battle of Sedgemoor in July and executed in the Tower of London within a few days.
+The severity of the punishment of the rebels, and the activities of the infamous Judge Jeffreys in hunting them down, further alarmed those fearful of James ll.
 From his days as Duke of York, when he was heavily involved in the slave trade, James carried a reputation for cruelty.

 The importance of a Catholic King to Ireland

 In Ireland, the Catholic Irish rejoiced as James, using his kingly powers, nullified the Test Act which meant that Catholics and non-Conformists could advance in both military and civil careers.
 James’ lord deputy in Ireland was Richard Talbot the Earl of Tyrconnell and predictably he started replacing Protestant officials with Catholics.